AREA4-Brunch/Popular-Cards-Game/README.md

 https://codepen.io/FlorinPop17/full/vPKWjd

-Due to possible future changes of libraries used for the halo animation of vanta.js I decided to download current version and save it to a file `./js/vanta_halo_17_10_2021.js`.
+Due to possible future changes of libraries used for the halo animation of vanta.js ( from https://www.vantajs.com/?effect=halo ) I decided to download current version and save it to a file `./js/vanta_halo_17_10_2021.js`.
 That code is licensed under a following MIT license:

 Copyright 2020 Teng Bao